ishmeet3105/NEURA-A-healthcare-Assistant-Chatbot/README.md

 Keras: A high-level API built on top of TensorFlow, Keras provides a user-friendly interface for developing and training deep learning models.
 TensorFlow: A powerful open-source framework for machine learning, TensorFlow is used to implement the underlying neural networks that power Neura.
 Adam Optimizer: The Adam optimizer is employed to efficiently train the chatbot's neural networks, ensuring that they converge to optimal solutions.

 Potential Applications
 Neura has the potential to be used in a variety of settings, including:

 Healthcare facilities: As a tool for providing initial triage and symptom assessment.
-Telemedicine platforms: As a way to connect patients with healthcare providers remotely.

 Health education: As a resource for learning about various medical conditions and treatments.
 By providing accessible and informative medical assistance, Neura aims to improve the quality of healthcare and empower individuals to take better care of their health.